Evidence for and against banning mobile phones in schools: A scoping review

 Cascade School District is committed to fostering learning environments that promote student learning, engagement, and health.
 Social media and constant access to personal technology devices create a significant barrier in our schools.
 The District’s current policies – which limit personal devices to educational use only – are not working, and we need to make some changes.

-In the near future, Cascade School District will likely prohibit access to personal cell phones, smart watches, and wireless headphones during the school day (start of the day bell to the end of the day bell) for students throughout our schools.
+Beginning in the 2025-26 school year, Cascade School District will prohibit access to personal cell phones, smart watches, and wireless earbuds/headphones during the school day (defined as start of the day bell to end of the day bell) for students within our schools.
+Upper classmen would have access to personal devices during off campus lunch.
+You can read more about the specifics under procedure 2022P, found under school board policies and procedures.

 We believe that if students don’t have their cell phones, headphones, or smart watches during class, they will be able to focus better on their lessons and connect more with their teachers and classmates.
 By removing these distractions, we can create a better learning atmosphere that helps everyone do their best and supports healthy social and emotional growth.